sq1agency/dip-into-dev/Part 1 - Technology and Terminology/outline.md

 	* Aren't there images and fonts too?
 Yes.
 Don't be smart.

 * Text files?
 That's not very descriptive.
 What kind of text files?
+	* Well that depends on the "stack" that you are using.
+(LAMP/MEAN/etc)
+	* What stack do WE use? (leads into front end)

 ## Section 2 - Front End

-* So wait, I saw the picture, but what do you mean the "client"
-	* When a user visits a web page, that users's computer can read data, format that data, and perform actions with that data
-	* Front End developers deal with things that happened exclusively on the client's computer (or the front end)

 ## Section 3 - Back End